dietrichmax/personal-site/content/posts/en/web-development/image-optimization-with-python/image-optimization-transformation-python.en.md

 At the beginning i used super large images from [ESA](https://www.esa.int/ "European Space Agency") which had a file size up to 53mb with 8926x5663 resultion.

-Overall the website took about 1 GB of storage in Github and on my hosting which isn't really optimized but i didn't care because of free plans and due to the fact that i hadn't that much posts so the build time for Gatsby was also still fine for me.
+Overall the website took about 1 GB of storage in Github and on my hosting which isn't really optimized but i didn't really care because of free plans and due to the fact that i hadn't that much posts so the build time for Gatsby was also still fine for me.

-From time to time i got more posts and images coming with them and at some point a local build for Gatsby took suddenly about 30 minutes. 😴
+From time to time i got more posts and images coming with them and at some point a local build for Gatsby took suddenly about 36 minutes. 😴

 So i looked for a way to optimize all my existing images automatically and found Pillow.